|Name: AZ Trail - Twin Tanks||Author's Rating:|

 Keep on the trail at Waypoint 003 as it skirts the western edge of the Twin Tanks.
 The trail starts a gradual climb up to the pass at Waypoint 005.

-Catch your breath at Waypoint 005 where you'll go through a gate at the saddle and begin a slow descent down the foothills.
+At Waypoint 005, you'll go through a gate at the saddle and begin a slow descent down the foothills.
 The trail intersects a couple of small 4WD trails near Waypoint 006.
 Continue on the trail as you pass a marker at Waypoint 007.

 Cat-Dog and I turned around at the graded dirt road at Waypoint 010, but you can go for as long as you want.